|Middle Tennessee District Fair sponsored by Lawrenceburg Rotary|

 - Aftermarket shifter, gas pedal, brake pedal, steering column, and transmission cooler allowed but must not strengthen car in anyway.

 - Rollover bar allowed with max three attachment points to roof.
+Must be vertical, attached to side cage bar and not body or frame.
+Rollover bar must be within 6” of drivers seat.

 - Gas tank and battery must be relocated to driver compartment.